Browse by Medical Category

 Molecular Diagnostics & Mass General Pathology

 In 2005 Massachusetts General Hospital’s department of Pathology created the Molecular Diagnostics Laboratory under the direction of Dr. A. John Iafrate, MD, PhD.
 The test offerings started out small; the original two tests were 1P19Q fluorescent in situ hybridization (FISH) and microsatellite instability (MSI).
 The menu of tests has expanded significantly over time with the key addition of ALK FISH which functions to assist in lung cancer treatment.
 In 2008, Dr. Iafrate created the Translational Research Lab (TRL) in collaboration with Mass General Cancer Center.
 The TRL’s mission was to design a multiplex test that would simultaneously test for the top cancer mutations for all cancer types.
 The resulting SNaPshot panel tests for 92 commonly mutated loci across 23 cancer genes.
 In 2011, clinical molecular diagnostics was unified as the Center for Integrated Diagnostics (CID) at MGH.
 In 2013 the CID rolled out its first next generation sequencing (NGS) assay, AMP translocation, which looks for gene rearrangement of ALK, ROS, and RET.
-Building on past experience of targeting a specific number of genes in the original SNaPshot Panel and the NGS based technology of the AMP assay; we launched NGS SNAPSHOT in 2014.
-This platform now assesses 39 genes over 152 exons with an average sequencing coverage of >500, allowing us to provide the most comprehensive clinical assay for actionable cancer genes to date.
+Building on past experience of targeting a specific number of genes in the original SNaPshot Panel and the NGS based technology of the AMP assay, we launched NGS Snapshot in 2014.
+The current version of this assay assesses single nucleotide variants and insertions/deletions in 104 known cancer genes, allowing us to provide the most comprehensive clinical assay for actionable cancer genes to date.
+The laboratory has since continued to expand its NGS assay menu, and now offers comprehensive NGS assays for solid tumors, heme malignancies, and sarcomas.

 Dr. Iafrate is a board-certified Pathologist who joined the Mass General staff in 2005 and directs Center for Integrated Diagnostics at Mass General and oversees a Translational Research Laboratory that supports both Pathology and the MGH Cancer Center.
 He is an MD, PhD having received his dual degree from the State University of New York at Stony Brook in 2000 and was trained in Anatomic and Molecular Genetic Pathology at Brigham and Women’s Hospital.
 His post-doctoral work involved the discovery and description of a novel source of human genetic diversity termed copy number variation (CNV).
 Since arriving at MGH, he has established a cancer diagnostics lab focusing on genetic fingerprints that help guide novel targeted therapies.
 His laboratory launched SNAPSHOT several years ago, an assay that tests over 100 of the most common mutations in tumors.
 His research is focused on lung and brain tumors, and he has been closely involved in the clinical development of crizotinib and companion diagnostics in ALK-positive lung cancers.